Feb. 22, 2046. Thursday. 10 years old.

 “Oh.
 Uh.
 Never mind.”

-“You need some sleep or you’re going to start having delusions again.
-We been here for over nine hours, I wouldn’t be surprised if you’re tired”
+“You need some sleep, or you’ll start having delusions again.
+We have been here for over nine hours; I wouldn’t be surprised if you’re tired.”

 “Yea.”
 He stretched, understanding what Kyle said.
 “What about you?”

 “I’ll be fine.”
 Kyle was also extremely tired from the whole ordeal.
-He could tell that the stress from waiting was eating him up as well.
+He could tell that the waiting stress was also eating him up.

-Suddenly, the lights to the emergency room turned off, and the doctor came out.
-His father, Kyle, and himself bolted up onto their feet and rushed over.
+Suddenly, the lights in the emergency room turned off, and the doctor came out.
+His father, Kyle, bolted onto their feet and rushed over.

 “Is she going to be okay?” asked the father.

 The doctor pulled off his mask.
-Kiyro could tell that they were deep furrowed lines on the doctor’s pristine clean face.
+Kiyro could tell they were deep furrowed lines on the doctor’s fresh, clean face.
 “That depends.”

 “What do you mean, that depends?”
-Kiyro’s father voice went up an octave in fear.
+Kiyro’s father’s voice went up an octave in fear.
 He gripped his other hand, causing it to turn slightly red.

-“Her Right Coronary Artery, one of her heart vein had ruptured, and she lost quite a bit of blood.
-Right now she’s in a critical state for the next twenty-four hours.
-She could possibly go into another cardiac arrest.
+“Her Right Coronary Artery, one of her heart veins, had ruptured, and she lost quite a bit of blood.
+Right now, she’s in a critical state for the next twenty-four hours.
+After that, she could go into another cardiac arrest.
 The chance of her dying is high.”

 All three of us gasped.
 Kiyro’s hand turned into a fist, making it completely red.
 He couldn’t believe what he was hearing.
-His mother could die any minute now and it frightened him.
-The doctor didn’t sugar coat what was possibly going to happen, he could tell that the doctor’s words were still lightly peppered with false hope.
+His mother could die any minute now, and it frightened him.
+The doctor didn’t sugarcoat what might happen; he could tell that his words were still lightly peppered with false hope.
 Something else was bothering the doctor, and he could read it on his face like an open book.

-“There is something else wrong with our mother, isn’t there.”
-Kiyro spoke up towards the doctor.
-The doctor turned around a bit startled in what he had just said.
-They were slight fear and sadness in his eyes that made Kiyro even more curious on what the doctor had in mind.
+“There is something else wrong with our mother, isn’t there,” Kiyro spoke to the doctor.
+The doctor turned around, slightly startled by what he had just said.
+A slight fear and sadness in his eyes made Kiyro even more curious about what the doctor had in mind.
 “Please tell us.
 What’s wrong with our mother?
 I know you’re hiding something.”

 The doctor crinkled his eyebrow.
-Creased formed on his lips as he stared at him.
-They were a temporarily struggle between telling them or not, until finally he gave in.
+Creases formed on his lips as he stared at him.
+There was a temporary struggle between telling them or not until he finally gave in.
 “There is a high chance your mom will die tonight.
-We don’t know what is causing your mom to have faltering heartbeats, but it’s becoming so sporadic that its unusual.
-Its as if she is struggling to stay alive, but something else is trying to snuff her life out.
+We don’t know what is causing your mom to have faltering heartbeats, but it’s becoming so sporadic that it’s unusual.
+It’s as if she is struggling to stay alive, but something else is trying to snuff her life out.
 That’s the best way I could describe it.
-We fixed every problems, but there nothing else that we have found that’s causing the issue.”
+We fixed every problem, but nothing else we have found is causing the issue.”

 Kiyro froze.
 He knew then and there that they were something more to this than he thought.
-The memory of the shadow that stood in the doorway, during the time when she fell on the floor unconscious.
-It’s sinister smile that spread out into a creepy grin made him shudder once again.
-It was the shadow, he knew it was the shadow that kept Kiyro mother at death’s door.
+The memory of the shadow that stood in the doorway when she fell on the floor unconscious.
+Its sinister smile that spread into a creepy grin made him shudder again.
+It was the shadow; he knew it was the shadow that kept Kiyro’s mother at death’s door.